-\\ Any requests for extensions due to technical issues MUST be accompanied by the ticket number received from LSS when the problem was reported to them.
+Any requests for extensions due to technical issues MUST be accompanied by the ticket number received from LSS when the problem was reported to them.
 The ticket number will document the time and date of the problem.
-You MUST e-mail your instructor within 24 hours of the technical difficulty if you wish to request an extension.
+You MUST e-mail your instructor within 24 hours of the technical difficulty if you wish to request an extension, and take a screen shot at the time of the problem.